-The members of the PAN Advisory Group who are involved in writing and researching each PAN topic include Scott Kisting, John Erichsen, Ken Hill, Jeremy Buckles, Craig Snyder and Stephanie Brewer.
+The members of the PAN Advisory Group who are involved in writing and researching each PAN topic include Craig Snyder, Jeremy Buckles, John Erichsen, Ken Hill, Michelle Kang, Marianna Kramarikova, and Scott Kisting.

 Please visit the links below to access each PAN article featured in Tower Times: